-We are collaborating on this program with several different pharmaceutical companies using protein based anti-VEGF agents and are also conducting our own internal preclinical development with a current focus on the anti-VEGF agent bevacizumab.
+We are pursuing a multi-pronged strategy to seek to maximize the potential of this technology.
+We are collaborating on this program with several different pharmaceutical companies using protein based anti-VEGF agents and are also conducting our own internal preclinical development using the anti-VEGF agent bevacizumab.
 We are also exploring the delivery of small molecule drugs, such as tyrosine-kinase inhibitors, or TKIs, in our hydrogel depot and have been researching the optimal candidates for this program.
-We have narrowed our search down to several candidates, based on the following criteria: (1) inhibition of VEGF-R2 and PDGF-R\(\mathbb{B}\), (2) avoidance of toxicity through limited inhibition of off target kinases, (3) compatibility with our hydrogel platform technology and (4) timing of expiration of relevant patents, thus avoiding the need to license these molecules.
-We may seek to move forward on delivery of a small molecule on our own in parallel with a protein based anti-VEGF delivery program, which may require the involvement of a collaboration partner.
-We plan to continue working with our pharmaceutical company partners on development efforts and exploring potential business development deal structures as well as advancing our internal development efforts on our sustained release hydrogel depot for the treatment of back of the eye diseases.
+We have narrowed our search down to several candidates.
+We believe this class of drugs is well suited for use with our platform given its high potency, multi-target capability, and low water solubility.
+In the absence of a sophisticated drug delivery system, these drugs have been difficult to deliver to the eye at therapeutic levels without causing local and systemic toxicity.
+We feel our local drug delivery technology gives us advantages in this regard.
+By selecting compounds that are compatible with our hydrogel platform technology and that will have expiration of relevant patents within the timeline of our development program, we would also avoid the need to license these molecules, thus retaining full worldwide rights to our products.
+We may seek to move forward on delivery of a small molecule on our own in parallel with a protein based anti-VEGF delivery program, which would require the involvement of a collaboration partner.
+We plan to continue working with our pharmaceutical company partners on development efforts and exploring potential business development deal structures as well as advancing our internal development efforts on our sustained release hydrogel depot for the treatment of back-of-the-eye diseases.